Ralph Dennis: Influence and legacy

 In a review of the reissued Atlanta Deathwatch, Publishers Weekly wrote, "Dennis pulls no punches in this lightning-paced crime story packed with irreverence and loads of action", while Mystery Scene called it "lean and mean, with punchy descriptions and sharp-edged dialogue", and described Dennis as "a crime writer whose work has been criminally undervalued".

 In late 2019, Brash published A Talent For Killing, a new thriller that combined Dennis' previously published novel Deadman's Game with his unpublished sequel.
 Publishers Weekly wrote "Dennis doesn’t mince words.
 Every line is razor sharp and without an ounce of fat.
 Jason Bourne fans will find a lot to like."
-The magazine also praised The Spy in a Box, one of his previously unpublished manuscripts, as "a disciplined focus on atmosphere...Dennis’s stark, impassive prose will appeal to noir fans.Dust in the Heart, the final manuscript written by Ralph before his death, and was released by Brash Books in January 2020.
+The magazine also praised The Spy in a Box, one of his previously unpublished manuscripts, as "a disciplined focus on atmosphere...Dennis’s stark, impassive prose will appeal to noir fans".

+Dust in the Heart, the final manuscript written by Ralph before his death, was released by Brash Books in January 2020.
 Publishers Weekly praised the book, writing: "In lesser hands, this kind of hard-boiled style would fall into cliché or stereotype, but Dennis, with a sharp ear for dialogue, skilled plotting, and the ability to create fully developed characters, keeps the story fresh and the action believable.
 Any fan of Ross Macdonald or Ed McBain will thoroughly enjoy this."

 For decades, it was believed that there were only 12 books in the Hardman series, which ended with The Buy Back Blues.
 But a long-lost, unpublished Hardman novel, All Kinds of Ugly, was discovered by Lee Goldberg in late 2019 and was released by Brash Books in February 2020.
 The book was written during the course of Dennis' research for MacTaggart's War and was originally entitled Hardman in London.
-Publishers Weekly said in their review that All Kinds of Ugly demonstrated that Dennis' "strong prose and well-paced storytelling place him alongside the likes of George V. Higgins and Ross MacDonald.".
+Publishers Weekly said in its review that All Kinds of Ugly demonstrated that Dennis' "strong prose and well-paced storytelling place him alongside the likes of George V. Higgins and Ross Macdonald.".
 In June 2021, the book was chosen as a finalist for the 2020 Shamus Award for Best Paperback Novel by the Private Eye Writers of America.